 Court proceedings may be commenced by EPA Tasmania as a result of investigations undertaken by the Division, or when recipients of an Infringement Notice elect to have the matter of the Notice determined by the Courts.

 Some offences under the Environmental Management and Pollution Control Act 1994 (EMPCA) carry provisions for terms of imprisonment, and penalties to a maximum of $1,720,000.

-The document Prosecutions by Court Proceedings provides details of prosecutions by EPA Tasmania that came to Court for the last 20 years.
+The following document provides details of prosecutions by EPA Tasmania since 1996.

 Infringement Notices attract fines of between $172 and $3,440 (based on the penalty unit value of $172 effective as at 1 July 2020) depending on the offence and whether the offence is by an individual or a